Skip to product information

 Mon Yuck-Yu

-Meet Mon Yuck Yu—a public health advocate and community leader dedicated to changing the narrative for immigrant families like her own and closing resource gaps.
-As the daughter of immigrants and raised by a single parent, Mon Yuck has been inspired by the strong, independent women around her to serve others with passion and purpose.
+Meet Mon Yuck Yu—a public health advocate and community leader working to change the narrative for immigrant families like her own by closing critical resource gaps.
+The daughter of immigrants and raised by a single parent, Mon Yuck draws inspiration from the strong, independent women in her life, serving her community with passion and purpose.

-Mon Yuck is the co-founder and a member of the Board of Directors at the Academy of Medical & Public Health Services (AMPHS), a nonprofit organization founded in 2010.
-AMPHS is committed to addressing healthcare barriers affecting underserved immigrant populations, serving over 10,000 individuals annually.
-Mon Yuck started the organization after witnessing the health access inequities her father, an immigrant, faced while battling a terminal illness during her childhood.
-In her role, she has overseen strategic planning, operations, community relations, and development.
+She is the co-founder and a current Board member of the Academy of Medical & Public Health Services (AMPHS), a nonprofit founded in 2010 dedicated to dismantling healthcare barriers for underserved immigrant populations.
+AMPHS now serves more than 10,000 individuals annually.
+Mon Yuck was inspired to launch the organization after witnessing the challenges her father—an immigrant—faced accessing care while battling a terminal illness during her childhood.
+Since its founding, she has led strategic planning, operations, community engagement, and development.

-During the COVID-19 pandemic, Mon Yuck led emergency relief efforts, providing food and cash assistance while building a coordinated network of community stakeholders to support pandemic response.
-She has also spearheaded community safety initiatives in Sunset Park, offering bystander intervention training, self-defense workshops, safe zone planning, and arts-based unity-building programs.
+During the COVID-19 pandemic, Mon Yuck spearheaded emergency relief efforts, including food and cash assistance, while building a coordinated network of community stakeholders to support the local pandemic response.
+In Sunset Park, she has led community safety programs offering bystander intervention training, self-defense workshops, safe zone planning, and arts-based unity initiatives.

-Fluent in four languages, Mon Yuck showcased her translation skills during our self-defense seminars, seamlessly giving instructions in Spanish, Cantonese, and Mandarin.
+Fluent in four languages, Mon Yuck brought her translation skills to our self-defense seminars—seamlessly delivering instructions in Spanish, Cantonese, and Mandarin.
 She also collaborated with me to translate a reading of Where’s Tuo Tuo at the AMPHS Lunar New Year Festival.